PrestaShop/docs/themes/smarty/smarty.rst

 {render}
 --------------

-The interface elements (UI) have to come from the controller.
-So far, it is only used for forms (customer info and checkout). needs to implement `FormInterface`
+The elements of the user interface (UI) have to come from the controller.
+So far, it is only used for forms (customer information and checkout).

+Your code needs to implement the `FormInterface` interface.

 .. code-block:: smarty